 About the Farm Direct Nutrition Program

-The Oregon Farm Direct Nutrition Program (FDNP) is a state-administered federal nutrition program that brings more than one million dollars to Oregon farmers each year.
-FDNP checks are issued to families enrolled in the WIC (Women, Infants and Children) nutrition program and to income-eligible seniors to spend with authorized farmers selling directly to consumers.
+The Oregon Farm Direct Nutrition Program is a state-administered USDA nutrition program that brings nearly two million dollars to Oregon farmers each year.
+Farm Direct Dollars are issued to families enrolled in the WIC (Women, Infants and Children) nutrition program and to income-eligible seniors to spend with authorized farmers selling directly to consumers.

-The green $4.00 checks are specifically for locally grown, unprocessed fruits, vegetables and cut culinary herbs.
-These checks are valid from June 1 through November 30 each year.
+The newly designed $4 Farm Direct Dollars are used to buy locally grown, unprocessed fruits, vegetables and cut culinary herbs from June 1 through November 30.

-Apply to be an authorized farmer or participating farmers market
+Apply to be an authorized farm or participating farmers market

-- If you were a participating farmer or farmers market last year, the FDNP team at Oregon WIC will contact you after April 1 to update your information or reapply as needed.
+If you were a participating farmer or farmers market last year, the Farm Direct team will contact you by email the first week of April to update your information or reapply as needed.

-Authorized farmers accept Farm Direct checks for the sale of their fresh fruit, vegetables, and/or cut culinary herbs.
+Authorized farmers accept Farm Direct vouchers for the sale of their fresh fruit, vegetables, and cut culinary herbs.

 - Own, lease, rent, or sharecrop land to grow, cultivate, or harvest crops on that land in Oregon or a bordering county in another state, and;